0R0bin/Python-OC-Lettings-FR/doc/source/deployment.rst

 The end !

-Last step is to push on master branch, then your code will be live at the address given by Render.com
+Last step is to push on master branch, then GitHub Action will execute all your jobs in the workflow and your code will be live at the address given by Render.com